AndergassenLab/Allelome.LINK/03_test_run/README.md

 2. Run Allelome.PRO2: Executes the Allelome.PRO2 pipeline on the test data set.
 3. Run Allelome.LINK Executes the Allelome.LINK pipeline on the test data set.

-To execute give the full path to the files.
+To execute give the full path to the files or execute from main.

 ## Sample description
 - BAM file: RNA-seq data (unstranded) of the heart from 9-week old F1 hybrid mice (BL6xCAST cross).